epibook/epibook.github.io/_posts/2015-04-03-integrated-problems-and-solutions.md

 We have updated EPI to have this integration.
 The new version should be available by Satuday April 4, 2015.
 The book will not be available till then.

-If you have an Ebook, you can get the updated version for free from Google Play.
+If you have an Ebook, you can get the updated version for free from <a href="https://play.google.com/store/books/details/Adnan_Aziz_Elements_of_Programming_Interviews?id=y6FLBQAAQBAJ">Google Play</a>.

 Happy Reading,
 The EPI Team